David Berkowitz: Arrest

-Berkowitz pictured following his August 10, 1977, arrest.

 The following day, on August 10, 1977, police investigated Berkowitz's car, which was parked outside his apartment building at 35 Pine Street, Yonkers.
-They saw a gun in the back seat, subsequently searched the car, and found a duffel bag filled with ammunition, maps of the crime scenes, and a threatening letter addressed to Inspector Timothy Dowd of the Son of Sam task force.
+They saw a handgun in the back seat, subsequently searched the car and found a duffel bag filled with ammunition, maps of the crime scenes and a threatening letter addressed to Inspector Timothy Dowd of the Son of Sam task force.
 Police waited for Berkowitz to leave the apartment rather than risk a violent confrontation in the building's narrow hallway; they also waited to obtain a search warrant for the apartment, worried their search might otherwise be challenged in court.

 The initial search of the vehicle was based on the handgun visible in the back seat, although possession of such a gun was legal in New York State and required no special permit.
 The warrant still had not arrived when Berkowitz exited the apartment building at about 10:00 p.m. and entered his car.
 Detective John Falotico approached the driver's side of the car and pointed his gun close to Berkowitz's temple, while Detective Sgt.
 William Gardella pointed his gun from the passenger's side.

 A paper bag containing a .44 caliber Bulldog revolver of the type identified in ballistics tests was found next to Berkowitz in the car.
 Berkowitz then stated flatly, "Well, you got me."
 As described in Son of Sam (1981) by Lawrence D. Klausner, Falotico remembered the big, inexplicable smile on the man's face:

 "Now that I've got you", Detective Falotico said to the suspect, "who have I got?"

 "You know," the man said in what the detective remembered was a soft, almost sweet voice.

 "No I don't.
 You tell me."

 The man turned his head and said, "I'm Sam."